ChangWan723/ChangWan723.github.io/_posts/CSLN/Java/2023-11-15-Some-Interesting-in-Java.md

 pin: false
 ---

-Java has some interesting counter-intuitive code.
+Java has some interesting and counter-intuitive code.
 If you run this code, it is possible that something unexpected will happen.
 By understanding them, we can avoid some bugs and get a better understanding of Java.

 ---
 <center><font size='5'> Contents </font></center>